EthanPerello/npc-forge/docs/faq.md

 ### Which models support portrait editing?

 Portrait editing is currently available with the **gpt-image-1** model (Premium tier only).
 This model provides the highest quality results for both generation and editing.
+DALL·E 2 has limited editing capabilities, while DALL·E 3 does not support editing.

 ### What makes a good edit prompt?